victorfrye/dotfiles/README.md

 ## Set-up Guide

-### Test Windows Package Manager CLI (aka winget)
+### Test Windows Package Manager CLI (aka WinGet)

-1. The winget command-line tool should be pre-installed on Windows 11 as part of the **App Installer**.
+1. The WinGet command-line tool should be pre-installed on Windows 11 as part of the **App Installer**.
 Let's test this:

     ``` pwsh
     winget --version